Gloucestershire Centre for Environmental Records (GCER) is the single most comprehensive source of information on Gloucestershire’s wildlife.

-GCER has over 1,000,000 species records in its database, many of these are supplied by the county recorders from the Gloucestershire Naturalists’ Society – amateur naturalists who are experts in their field.
+GCER holds over 1.5 million computerised records of species sightings, and new records are added every week.
+Much of this information is supplied by county recorders from the Gloucestershire Naturalists’ Society – locally-based naturalists who are experts in their field.

 GCER also has a substantial GIS mapping database with hundreds of digitised outlines of GWT nature reserves, Key Wildlife Sites, Priority Habitats and other features of wildlife interest.